 Brachytherapy Seed Migration

 Brachytherapy may be part of your treatment plan for prostate cancer.
 Low dose rate (LDR) brachytherapy or high dose rate (HDR) brachytherapy can be used.
 One possible side effect of LDR brachytherapy is seed migration.
-Seed migration is when a seed moves out of the prostate where it was placed.
+Seed migration is when a seed from brachytherapy moves out of the prostate where it was placed.

 Seeds can move because there are many veins that surround and drain the prostate gland.
 If your seed migrates, it often happens in the first few days after the seeds were placed.